Successful homesteaders are home — 8 practices to protect that essential home-time

-Its hard to stay home when every where you look there’s more work to do.
+It’s hard to stay home when everywhere you look there’s more work to do.
 Start in your favourite room and declutter.
-Hang attractive pictures, add heat and light, cosy couch throws, some music and make it a retreat, a place you love to express your creativity or just relax.
+Hang attractive pictures, add heat and light, cozy couch throws, some music and make it a retreat, a place you love to express your creativity or just relax.
 Having a home that fosters creativity and breathes beauty and comfort will make you happy to stay home.

 3. Chose the times when you will go into town carefully.

-Meetings are often timed for evenings, when stores in town are closed.
-If you have a lot of meetings on your schedule, you are driving into town for a single use.
-Avoid single use trips, if possible.
-Try to manage your children’s music lessons, with getting groceries or serving on a committee.
+Meetings are often timed for evenings when stores in town are closed.
+If you have a lot of meetings on your schedule, you are driving into town for a single-use.
+Avoid single-use trips, if possible.
+Try to manage your children’s music lessons, by getting groceries or serving on a committee.
 If you are the committee chairman, try to use the internet for meetings as much as possible.
 And if you do have to have a meeting — make sure that there is a call to action in the meeting.
 Never plan a meeting just for the sake of having a meeting.